 Building a diverse workforce has benefits that extend beyond safeguarding against discrimination lawsuits or satisfying EEOC (Equal Employment Opportunities Commission) reporting requirements.
 But getting an accurate view of diversity levels is easier said than done.

 By following the five steps below, you can gain an understanding of how well you are performing in terms of diversity, and where your organization needs to improve.
-This will ultimately give you the data you need to make better decisions about investing in retention programs and other initiatives.
+This will ultimately give you the diversity metrics you need to make better decisions about investing in retention programs and other initiatives.

 Step #1: Calculate the minority ratio